 Now, I want to be clear – I’m not a hardcore minimalist by any means.
-I’ve minimized my life in some ways, but I still have a television because I enjoy watching my favorite shows.
+I’ve implemented a few minimalist hacks that have improved my life, but I still have a television because I enjoy watching my favorite shows.
 I still have a gaming console because I enjoy playing video games with my friends.

 Are those activities necessary when it comes to achieving my goals?
 Not at all, but there comes a point where you need to balance strict discipline with downtime.
 And until I feel like these things have become a huge liability in my life, I don’t plan on giving them up.

-You don’t need to sell your car, or downsize to a house that’s half the size of your current one in order to minimize your life.
+You don’t need to display extreme minimalism and sell your house one in order to minimize your life.
 All you need to do is start removing things that don’t contribute any value to your life.